Caddo, Oklahoma

 Caddo, Oklahoma in 1938 during The Great Depression as captured by Dorothea Lange.

 Caddo is a town in Bryan County, Oklahoma, United States.
-The population was 997 at the 2010 census, a 5.6 percent gain over the figure of 944 recorded in 2000.
+As of the 2020 census, Caddo had a population of 1,017.
 The name is derived from a Caddo word, ka do hada’ cho, meaning "real chief" in English.
 According to Encyclopedia of Oklahoma History and Culture, the town was named for the nearby Caddo Hills.